 The school broadly follows the National Curriculum and prepares pupils to take either Dual or Triple Science GCSEs.

 At our school History is regarded as an essential part of every pupil’s education.
 If we have any hope of understanding the great issues of our time we must study historical causation, the context of the key events, personalities and belief systems that dominate the news.
 Our modern world is the effect.
 History is the cause.
 As information becomes ever more democratic and universal it is easy to lose ourselves in a seemingly bewildering array of opinions.
 The key to navigating our way through these increasingly divisive and contradictory viewpoints lies in developing an historical perspective that enables us to see the bigger picture.
+The need for a rational, balanced perspective grounded in an understanding of historical context is as important as ever.

 DESIGN & TECHNOLOGY